i-am-shodan/Growatt_ShineWiFi-S/README.md

 * Flash to an esp32/esp8266 ([details](https://github.com/otti/Growatt_ShineWiFi-S/blob/master/Doc/)).
 * Connect to the setup wifi called GrowattConfig (PW: growsolar) and configure the firmware via the webinterface at http://192.168.4.1
 * If you need to reconfigure the stick later on you have to either press the ap button (configured in Config.h) or reset the stick twice within 10sec

+# Flashing the Growatt ShineWiFi-S

+Loading the firmware to the stick is rather easy:

+You will need:
+* Null modem cable (this is a serial cable that crosses the TX/RX lines)
+* A USB to serial flasher - I used one with a CH340 chipset from eBay
+* Something that can output 3.3v - I used an Arduino
+* Bulldog clip and a crocodile clip

+I soldered a connector onto the ShineStick to make some of the connections easier

+1. Take the ShineStick out of the plastic case, there are some screws near the DSub connector
+2. Connect the ShineStick to the null modem cable
+3. Connect the null modem cable to your serial flasher
+4. Connect a crocodile clip across GPIO0 and GND.
+Connect a crocodile clip to the outside DSub casing of ShineStick
+5. Connect GND and 3.3v from your source to the ShineStick pins
+6. Start your flashing tool
+7. Try try try again when it doesn't work

 ## Features
 Implemented Features: